greeniot/greeniot.github.io/_topics/GPIO-I2C-and-SPI-on-embedded-devices.md

 description: "Embedded devices typically do not only support completely custom output (GPIO), but also profit from standardized interfaces for communication.
 We will focus on I2C and SPI as two pivotal representatives."
 questions:
   - What makes a pin a GPIO pin?
   - How does the I2C protocol look like?
-Can the specific implementation be abstracted away to understand the key features of any communication protocol?
+  - Can the specific implementation be abstracted away to understand the key features of any communication protocol?
   - What is a timing diagram and how can we use one to illustrate the details of the I2C protocol?
   - Briefly, how does the SPI bus differ?
-How do I2C and SPI compare with respect to speed, prevalence in industry and other aspects?
+  - How do I2C and SPI compare with respect to speed, prevalence in industry and other aspects?
-  - How can we use the GPIO pins of the Raspberry Pi and of an Arduino / a Texas Instruments device.
-How does one get an Arduino or a Texas Instruments device to talk to a sensor via I2C?
+  - How can we use the GPIO pins of the Raspberry Pi and of an Arduino / a Texas Instruments device?
+  - How does one get an Arduino or a Texas Instruments device to talk to a sensor via I2C?
 literature:
   - I2C-Bus-Specification
   - SPI-Specification